thorchain/docs/rune.md

 **Solving O\(n^2\) Problem**

-$RUNE is the base currency and is required to be staked along side every asset in pools.
+$RUNE is the base currency and is required to be provided along side every asset in pools.
 Without a native settlement currency, each asset would need to be pooled with every other asset, which would eventually result in hundreds of new pools to be created for just one new asset, diluting liquidity.
 Using the formula below we can calculate the network requirements for various scenarios.

 <table>
   <thead>